hmwakeling/hmwakeling.github.io/_pages/about.md

   - /about.html
 ---

-A high energy particle physics Ph.D. student at McGill University.
-Primarily focussed on the decay B to D(*) ell nu, which is a high profile decay due to it’s current contention with the Standard Model of Particle Physics.
+I am a high energy particle physics Ph.D. student at McGill University.
+I work remotely at the Belle II Collaboration, Tsukuba, Japan.
+Belle II is a B meson factory, which means it produces many B meson particle which analysts like myself can study.
+My work is on the decay of a B meson to a D(*) meson, a lepton and its corresponding neutrino.
+This is a high profile decay due to contribution to a variable called R(D(*)).
+This variable has been measured experimentally and is currently in contention with the theoretical value calculated in the Standard Model of particle physics.
+This could indicate that the Standard Model needs revising, possibly to include new particles such as the leptoquark!

 Summary
 -----